Imperial College London: 20th century

-Following the Second World War, there was again concern that Britain was falling behind in science – this time to the United States.
+Following World War II, there was again concern that Britain was falling behind in science – this time to the United States.
 The Percy Report of 1945 and Barlow Committee in 1946 called for a "British MIT"-equivalent, backed by influential scientists as politicians of the time, including Lord Cherwell, Sir Lawrence Bragg and Sir Edward Appleton.
-The University Grants Committee strongly opposed however, and so a compromise was reached in 1953, where Imperial would remain within the university, but double in size over the next ten years.
+The University Grants Committee strongly opposed however, and so a compromise was reached in 1953, where Imperial would remain within the university but double in size over the following ten years.
 The expansion led to a number of new buildings being erected.
 These included the Hill building in 1957 and the Physics building in 1960, and the completion of the East Quadrangle, built in four stages between 1959 and 1965.
 The building work also meant the demolition of the City and Guilds College building in 1962–63, and the Imperial Institute's building by 1967.
 Opposition from the Royal Fine Arts Commission and others meant that Queen's Tower was retained, with work carried out between 1966 and 1968 to make it free standing.
 New laboratories for biochemistry, established with the support of a £350,000 grant from the Wolfson Foundation, were opened by the Queen in 1965.

 In 1988, Imperial merged with St Mary's Hospital Medical School under the Imperial College Act 1988.
 Amendments to the royal charter changed the formal name of the institution to The Imperial College of Science, Technology and Medicine and made St Mary's a constituent college.
 This was followed by mergers with the National Heart and Lung Institute in 1995 and the Charing Cross and Westminster Medical School, Royal Postgraduate Medical School and the Institute of Obstetrics and Gynaecology in 1997, with the Imperial College Act 1997 formally establishing the Imperial College School of Medicine.